Grading &

 Grade Level 1

-Grade Level 1 (G1®) is the above-average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
-G1 represents the low levels of risk, low level of insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 1 (G1®) is an exceptional level of achievement when awarded to any application, platform, compute, ITI, SFI, Site, or Topology layers.
+It represents the lowest levels of risk, insecurities, inefficiencies, vulnerabilities, and chances of failure that can be achieved within a single data center.
+G1® is therefore the highest attainable Grade Level for an individual Data Center Node.

 Grade Level 2

-Grade Level 2 (G2®) is the average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
-G2 represents an average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 2 (G2®) is an excellent level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
+G2 represents a low exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Grade Level 3

-Grade Level 3 (G3®) is the below-average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
-G3 represents a below-average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.
+Grade Level 3 (G3®) is the average level of achievement when awarded to any application, platform, compute, ITI, SFI, Site or Topology layers.
+G3 represents an average exposure to risks, insecurities, inefficiencies, vulnerabilities, and chances of failure.

 Grade Level 4